 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using medicine to treat bacterial infections (such as erythromycin, clarithromycin, telithromycin, Biaxin®, E-Mycin®, Ketek®), medicine to treat fungal infections (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, Vfend®), or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, Viracept®).
+- Make sure your doctor knows if you use medicine to treat bacterial infections (such as clarithromycin, erythromycin, telithromycin, Biaxin®, Ery-Tab®, E-Mycin®, or Ketek®), medicine to treat fungal infections (such as itraconazole, ketoconazole, voriconazole, Nizoral®, Sporanox®, or Vfend®), or medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Reyataz®, or Viracept®).

-- Tell your doctor if you are also using medicines to lower cholesterol or triglycerides (such as lovastatin, Lescol®, Lipitor®, Pravachol®, Zocor®), certain blood pressure medicines (such as diltiazem, nifedipine, verapamil, Cartia®, Lotrel®, Norvasc®, Plendil®, Tiazac®), St. John's Wort, or a blood thinner (such as warfarin, Coumadin®).
+- Tell your doctor if you also use St John's wort, medicines to lower cholesterol (such as lovastatin, simvastatin, Lescol®, Lipitor®, Pravachol®, or Zocor®), certain blood pressure medicines (such as amlodipine, diltiazem, felodipine, nifedipine, verapamil, Cartia®, Lotrel®, Norvasc®, Plendil®, or Tiazac®), or a blood thinner (such as warfarin, Coumadin®).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.